mfem/web/src/examples.md

 <div id="electrostatics" markdown="1">
-##XXX Miniapp: Electrostatics
+##Volta Miniapp: Electrostatics
 <img class="floatright" src="../img/electrostatics.png">

-TBD
+This miniapp demonstrates the use of MFEM to solve realistic problems in the field of linear electrostatics.
+Its features include:

+- dielectric materials
+- charge densities
+- surface charge densities
+- prescribed voltages
+- applied polarizations
+- high order meshes
+- high order basis functions
+- adaptive mesh refinement
+- advanced visualization

 For more details, please see the documentation in the `miniapps/electromagnetics` directory.

-_The miniapp has only a parallel ([electrostatics.cpp](https://github.com/mfem/mfem/blob/master/miniapps/electromagnetics/electrostatics.cpp)) version. **We recommend that new users start with the example codes before moving to the miniapps.**_
+_The miniapp has only a parallel ([volta.cpp](https://github.com/mfem/mfem/blob/master/miniapps/electromagnetics/volta.cpp)) version. **We recommend that new users start with the example codes before moving to the miniapps.**_
 <div style="clear:both;"/></div>
 <br></div>

 <div id="magnetostatics" markdown="1">
-##XXX Miniapp: Magnetostatics
+##Tesla Miniapp: Magnetostatics
 <img class="floatright" src="../img/magnetostatics.png">

-TBD
+This miniapp showcases many of MFEM's features while solving a variety of realistic magnetostatics problems.
+Its features include:

+- diamagnetic and/or paramagnetic materials
+- ferromagnetic materials
+- volumetric current densities
+- surface current densities
+- external fields
+- high order meshes
+- high order basis functions
+- adaptive mesh refinement
+- advanced visualization

 For more details, please see the documentation in the `miniapps/electromagnetics` directory.

-_The miniapp has only a parallel ([magnetostatics.cpp](https://github.com/mfem/mfem/blob/master/miniapps/electromagnetics/magnetostatics.cpp)) version. **We recommend that new users start with the example codes before moving to the miniapps.**_
+_The miniapp has only a parallel ([tesla.cpp](https://github.com/mfem/mfem/blob/master/miniapps/electromagnetics/tesla.cpp)) version. **We recommend that new users start with the example codes before moving to the miniapps.**_
 <div style="clear:both;"/></div>
 <br></div>